mac-n/Rshiny-app/README.md

 Run Step 6b to load cost_cfs itself.
 Run Step 6c to perform cost sensitive feature selection on this data, over a range of values of the lamda parameter.
 Step 6c requires a csv file as input ("times.csv") with feature names and associated estimated feature costs.
 We have included our instance of times.csv in this repository.

+The feature sets selected by this step, with associated AUC and estimated total assessment time, are shown in the second worksheet of the Excel file JTEHM_McCombe_data.xslx.

 ### Generate Graphs for Cost Sensitive Feature Selection